annalee02/DAND_Baseball_Data_Visualization_with_Tableau/project_report.md

 |Visual encodings      |Color saturation, position|
 |Legends               |Color (Homeruns times Batting Average)|

+**Reason for selection**: This Scatter plot is to show the data __distribution__.
+It helps me to display not only median with quartiles but also each data point's position(height and weight) and color (performance score).

 * Home runs vs. Batting Avg:

 |Design                |Choices                   |